AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public_kernel_tail.md

 1. It silos the following in the transient accumulated data with each item's contract address:

-- New note hashes.
+- Note hash contexts.
-- New nullifiers.
+- Nullifier contexts.

 The siloed value is computed as: `hash(contract_address, value)`.

 Siloing with a contract address ensures that data produced by a contract is accurately attributed to the correct contract and cannot be misconstrued as data created in a different contract.

-2. It then applies nonces to the new note hashes:
+2. It then applies nonces to the note hashes:

 - The nonce for a note hash is computed as: `hash(first_nullifier, index)`, where:
   - `first_nullifier` is the hash of the transaction request.
-  - `index` is the position of the note hash in the new note hashes array in the public inputs.
+  - `index` is the position of the note hash in the note hashes array in the public inputs.

 Siloing with a nonce guarantees that each final note hash is a unique value in the note hash tree.